 The Digital Bike Maintenance Log: A Practical Guide for 2026

 Quick answer: A digital bike maintenance log tracks each component's wear and service history instead of the bike as one lump — so you replace a €30 chain on time rather than a €400 cassette too late.
-The version that survives is the one that updates itself from your ride data; the one you have to remember to fill in gets abandoned by February.
+When comparing maintenance log apps, only two things are pass/fail: distance must update from your rides without you typing it, and tracking must be per component rather than per bike.
+An app that fails either one gets abandoned by February.
 Track the high-wear parts first — chain, brake pads, tyres, suspension seals — because those are where "when did I last do this?" costs real money.

 Something skips on a familiar climb.
 You take the bike in, and the mechanic asks the one question you can't answer: "When did you last replace the chain?"
 You guess "spring?" — and pay for a chain and a cassette, because the worn chain quietly reshaped the cassette teeth while you weren't counting.